OAuth 2 Clients

 • Machine-to-Machine

-These client types are categorized into two main classifications based on their ability to securely handle credentials and tokens:
+These client types are grouped into two main classifications based on their ability to handle credentials securely:

 Client ClassificationClient TypesDescription